 This week saw the sad passing of this great actor.
 I admired Roger Moore from the 1960s, when I first saw him in the classic TV show Ivanhoe.
 He went on to play the Saint, Lord Brett Sinclair in The Persuaders, alongside the late, great Tony Curtis and, most famously, James Bond.

 He is still my favorite Bond.
 He played the role with style, humor and panache.
 I know the critics favor Sean Connery, but they would.
 Sir Roger Moore had far more charm!

 Like myself (!) he was given to self-deprecation and excessive modesty.
 He always down played his acting talents, but they were considerable.

 If you doubt me look at his performances in The Man Who Haunted Himself (1970), playing effectively two characters, each named Pelham.
 He drove a Rover 3.5 Liter with a registration number only four removed from one of mine (AVB902H from memory), which got my attention.
 I loved my 3.5 Liters – they were stately and comfortable automobiles, rarely seen in the States, sadly.
 Farewell, Sir Roger.
 You have left the scene far too soon.

 Happy Memorial Day weekend everyone.

-Posted by Michael Shrimpton on May 26, 2017, With 2893 Reads Filed under Investigations.
+Posted by Michael Shrimpton on May 26, 2017, With 2940 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.